What is an accountable plan (and why It matters for tax compliance)

 Tools like Expensify, Concur, or built-in features in accounting platforms reduce manual work while strengthening documentation.

+Because reimbursement volume grows with every new hire.
+A plan that was manageable at five employees becomes a compliance exposure at twenty if the structure was never formalized.
 An accountable plan is not just a tax compliance checkbox.
 It is the infrastructure that supports stable growth.

 As your firm adds employees, reimbursement volume grows.
 Without proper structure, each new team member multiplies your compliance exposure and unnecessary tax costs.
 With a well-implemented accountable plan, scaling happens without accumulating tax risk.